Bearwaves/growl/docs/README.md

 than the ones necessary for your specific platform (e.g. Android NDK, Emscripten).

-The exception to this is OpenSSL - if you want to build a game with networking capabilities that talks to TLS endpoints (which is to say, these days, the web) - then you will need to have OpenSSL installed on your machine.
+The exception to this is OpenSSL, which you will need installed on your machine in order to build for desktop targets.

-OpenSSL is optional; Growl will build fine without it.
-However, HTTPS requests will break at runtime, so be careful.

 ## Getting started